mttschltz/kittythinks/content/food-security-part-iii.md

 Food prices have fallen over the last century, but they have also become more volatile.
 First, during the oil crisis in the 1970s, and again during 2008.
 A larger and more demanding population, inundated with the problems of climate change, will face even more volatility.

 > _However, many (but not all) commentators have predicted that this spike heralds a period of rising and more volatile food prices driven primarily by increased demand from rapidly developing countries, as well as by competition for resources from first-generation biofuels production. _

+Godfray and Beddington go on to give solutions to the question of how we may increase food production, while simultaneously improving sustainability.

+It is not feasible to add more arable land, as this would hamper other human activity and threaten biodiversity.
+Therefore, existing agricultural use needs to be intensified.
+This could be done, according to Godfray and Beddington, by changing agronomic practices, modifying pest and livestock waste management, and adding agroforestry¹.

+_¹Agroforestry involves such processes as planting trees between crops as windbreakers, having livestock graze in tree-shaded environments, and planting crops directly in forest grounds.
+Agroforestry leads to less soil erosion, climate change weakening (as trees capture carbon) and more economic diversification for farmers._